CSCS and ECS Card Scheme

 Different levels of CSCS cards exist so that trainees, experienced workers, skilled workers and management trades can be distinguished.

-The requirements in order to get a CSCS card as a skilled worker are two-fold.
+The requirements in order to get a CSCS or ECS card as a skilled worker are two-fold.
 Firstly you will need to supply evidence of competence for the skill that will be specified on the card, and secondly you will need to show a suitable health and safety qualification.

-For communications cabling trades the normal evidence of competence is a UK qualification, with the industry standard City and Guilds 3666 and 3667 awards being recognised by the appropriate CSCS certification body.
+For communications cabling trades the normal evidence of competence is a UK qualification, with the industry standard City and Guilds 3668 and 3667 awards being recognised by the appropriate CSCS certification body.
 In some exceptional circumstances, it may be that skills in communications cabling can be recognised without the City and Guilds qualifications.

-Can Lucid help with CSCS card applications?
+Can Lucid help with ECS card applications?

 The Fibre-optic Industry Association (FIA) is currently looking to help members with an easier route to skilled CSCS cards, and hopes to be able to detail how to go about applying for the cards shortly.
 Our Technical Director, John Colton, at Lucid is also a director fo the FIA and is involved in the work to help ensure appropriate CSCS cards and evidence of competence are available to skilled workers in the UK communications cabling industry.